nexpy/nexpy/docs/source/pythonshell.rst

 Validating NeXus Data
 =====================

-.. note:: Validation is only possible in v2.0.0.
-See :doc:`includeme`
-          for more details.

 NeXus groups can be checked against the current definitions of the NeXus standard to look for non-compliant entries.
 The results are colorized, with errors printed in red, warnings printed in orange, and